Having more fun than a human being should be allowed to have Rush Limbos serving humanity, executing assigned host duties flawlessly, zero mistakes.

 There will be a pivot in how this campaign goes about trying to recruit Republicans.

-Now that conversation took place before the votes were counted.
+Now, that conversation took place before the votes were counted.

-Outside of Boston means outside Romney's camp within the Republican Party, they're starting to get a little worried that all Romney's doing is beating everybody up, and that he's not attracting voters to him, but that he is frightening voters away from Santorum and Gingrich.
+Outside of Boston, means outside Romney's camp within the Republican Party, they're starting to get a little worried that all Romney's doing is beating everybody up and that he's not attracting voters to him, but that he is frightening voters away from Santorum and Gingrich.

-This F. Chuck Todd talking.
+This is F. Chuck Todd talking.

 This is not a good strategy for unity down the road.